hasura/supergraph-io/content/docs/use-cases/api-composition.md

 A key driver for the Supergraph is the need for API composition.
 GraphQL (monolithic or federated) is a special case of this need.

+## What is API composition & why is it hard?
 While domain owners (producers) are owners of a domain API, in a multi-consumer and multi-producer scenario, API consumers often also need specialized APIs that are optimized for their use cases.

 ![Screen Shot 2024-05-13 at 10 22 07 PM](https://github.com/hasura/supergraph-io/assets/131160/53f3de0c-1f35-4032-a63d-9c2602566073)